JeevaSaravanan/Optimizing-Advertising-Spend-Predictive-Sales-Modeling-Market-Mix-Analysis/README.md

 # **Optimizing Advertising Spend: Predictive Sales Modeling & Market Mix Analysis**

 ## **Project Overview**
-This project analyzes the impact of advertising spend across multiple channels on product sales.
+- This project analyzes the impact of advertising spend across multiple channels on product sales.
 Using **Machine Learning models and statistical analysis**, we aim to **optimize budget allocation** and **predict future sales** effectively.
+Evaluates marketing campaigns across various channels to optimize ROI, engagement, and conversion rates.
+Using data-driven insights, we aim to enhance budget allocation, audience targeting, and campaign effectiveness.

 ## **Project Goals**
 - Identify **key advertising channels** that drive the most sales.